mageni/mageni/README.md

 - Priority support to fix bugs
 - Your feature request will be a top priority
 - You have an active role in preserving the software that you use

-## CompTIA PenTest+ Certification
-Mageni is developed by certified CompTIA PenTest+ Professionals.
-CompTIA PenTest+ is for cybersecurity professionals tasked with penetration testing and vulnerability management, is compliant with ISO 17024 standards and approved by the US DoD.

 ## Contributing
 You can also contribute with: